AQIB-NAWAB/Project-Guide/guide.md

 | Last chapters | Leaner — reuse established patterns, but still fully explain anything new |
 | Bar-raiser | One line only |

-Even the leaner late chapters still clear the **~200-line floor** (Rule 19): what shrinks is *re-explaining concepts already taught*, not the chapter's substance.
-"Brief" means you stop re-teaching pagination for the fifth time — not that the chapter becomes a stub.
+Even the leaner late chapters stay **genuinely guided** (Rule 19): what shrinks is *re-explaining concepts already taught*, not the build steps themselves.
+"Brief" means you stop re-teaching pagination for the fifth time — not that the build collapses into one coarse "now do it" step.
 The single genuine exception is the **bar-raiser** (one line by design).

 **Pacing:** after a heavy chapter, give a lighter one or a short reading block.